godalming123/common-assembly/docs.md

 # 2. Variables

-If you want to save the value in a register for more then one function call, then you have to reserve the register with a specefic variable.
+If you want to save the value in a register for more then one function call, then you have to reserve the register with a specific variable.
 To do this, add the variable name next to a place in the code where the register is mutated:

 ```
 r0 returnCode, r5 = print(r4="Testing variables\n", r3=18)